-To help determine if the Vaya Hybrid is a good match for you, this review covers how it’s built, how it performs, and what you need to know about shipping, returns, and the warranty.
+To help determine if the Vaya Hybrid is the best mattress for you, this review covers how it’s built, how it performs, and what you need to know about shipping, returns, and the warranty.

 The Vaya Hybrid mattress is built with three interior layers that combine to give it a total height of 12 inches.
 The overall feel of the Vaya Hybrid is medium firm, rating as about a 6 on the 1-10 firmness scale.

 The Vaya Hybrid’s comfort system is made with two inches of Vaya Foam, a special polyfoam formulated by the company.
 Vaya Foam is designed to incorporate the best characteristics of memory foam and latex while avoiding their drawbacks.

 As a result, the Vaya Foam comfort layer offers moderate contouring, giving it the ability to lightly tailor to and cradle the body to relieve pressure.
 The foam is responsive, generating a far bouncier feel than traditional memory foam and making it easier to move on top of the mattress.
 Its open-cell structure creates space for ventilating airflow to fight against heat buildup.

 The support core of the Vaya Hybrid has two components: an eight-inch layer of pocketed innerspring coils and a two-inch base layer of high-density polyfoam.
 The individually wrapped coils can rapidly contract and expand, adjusting to the body’s weight to deliver both support and bounce.